-Taos Cow: (Sadly this has closed, but they sometimes have a food truck in the parking lot.
-If you find them open consider it your lucky day!)
-Located in Arroyo Seco, between Taos and Taos Ski Valley.
+Taos Cow: (Sadly the main building is closed, but they have a food truck in the parking lot serving ice cream, coffee, and a limited menu of sandwiches, salads, and breakfast) Located in Arroyo Seco, between Taos and Taos Ski Valley.
 This spot is worth the short drive for delicious, all natural, rBGH free, super-premium ice cream!
 They make the best southwestern inspired flavors, plus traditional favorites.
 My favorites are Cherry Ristra (cherry ice cream with pinon nuts and dark chocolate chunks), Lavender (flavored with organic culinary lavender), Piñon Caramel (vanilla ice cream with pinon nuts and vanilla caramel swirl), Mexican Chocolate (chocolate ice cream with cinnamon and dark chocolate chunks), and Café Ole (coffee ice cream with cinnamon and dark chocolate chunks).
 Their Vanilla is also top notch!

 World Cup: Right off Taos Plaza, perfect espresso drinks every time!
 Their Americanos are the best in town, imo.
-But bring cash, because they don’t take credit cards.
 A great place to sit and people watch for a few minutes before heading off to your next adventure.
+Cash or Venmo only.